PRIMARY ELEMENTARY | SOCIAL STUDIES & SCIENCE

-- Students can assist with washing the sweet potatoes and cutting them in half (see more on Knife Skills for Kids in a Classroom).
+- Students can assist with washing the sweet potatoes and cutting them in half.
 They can also assist with filling the cups ¾ full with water.

 - Model for students how they can use toothpicks around the halved potato section to hold it in place where the cut end is half below the water and the rest is half above.